-Soft and simply irresistible: low carb, grain free pretzels take snacking to the next level.
-These pretzels are made with the famous Fat Head dough – their secret ingredient is mozzarella!
+Soft and simply irresistible: these Keto pretzels take snacking to the next level.
+They are made with the famous Fathead dough - their secret ingredient is mozzarella!

 I am German, and therefore hardwired to like pretzels.
 Everybody knows that in Bavaria babies are basically born with a pretzel in their hand.
 But even up north, where I come from, they are one of the highlights in any bakery.
 You can always find them on the top of the counter, dangling seductively on their little wooden stand, just out of reach for little hands.